In Case You're Still Confused, Here's How The Time Loops Work In

 Like the game developer she is, Nadia initially thinks she can make it through her first day as a 36-year-old by physically avoiding the hazards that killed her in the first place.
 Where once she was careless and frenetic in her movements, she starts to be careful.
 She takes the fire escape, looks both ways before crossing the street, calls 3-1-1 to report Ruth's (Elizabeth Ashley) gas leak.
 All she needs to do is take the right path and she can stay alive, right?

-But when she meets Alan (Charlie Barnett) and they realise that their deaths are happening simultaneously, they know there's something more to this.
+But when she meets Alan (Charlie Barnett) and they realize that their deaths are happening simultaneously, they know there's something more to this.

 This Is Not A Straight-Up Moral Thing